A quick story.

 But when reading it, understand that some complaints are forgivable…others not as much!

 Again, your officiant should enhance your wedding experience, not add to your stress.
 So pay attention to criticism that make your blood pressure rise.

 Ok, now after reading the reviews, hopefully you’ll still have 1-2 officiants that stood up to your rigorous standards.

 Shoot your candidates an email, or better yet, jump on a call with him or her.
 5 minutes is all you need.
 Again, you’re just trying to gauge their personality – are they warm, friendly, polite, good voice, etc.

 It’s how you’ll get the best sense of their skill/personality as an officiant.

-And let’s face it, one of the central roles of the officiant is to be an expert on wedding ceremonies.
+And let’s face it, one of the central roles of the officiant is to not only be friendly, but to be an expert on wedding ceremonies.
 You should be able to put your ceremony in the officiant’s hands and feel confident.

 When discussing your ceremony, if you get a lot of “I don’t knows” and “that’s not my jobs” from the officiant, then look elsewhere.

 An officiant’s role is to be the swiss army knife of your wedding vendors.
 So try to find an officiant that, aside from being an officiant, isn’t afraid to jump in an help with last minute details.

 The fact is, I’ve officiated weddings with some of the most highly regarded wedding planners in the industry and have had to step in because the wedding planner was busy elsewhere or didn’t know how to set up a unity ceremony or cut the cake.